samjhill/channel/IMPROVEMENTS.md

 **Impact**: Prevents silent failures, improves uptime

-### 2. File Locking for Watch Progress
-**Current Issue**: Race condition in `mark_episode_watched()` - multiple processes could overwrite each other's updates.

-**Improvement**:
-- Use `fcntl` (Linux) or `msvcrt` (Windows) for file locking
-- Or use a simple lock file mechanism
-- Ensure atomic writes with proper locking

-**Impact**: Prevents data loss, ensures watch progress consistency

-### 3. Validate Watch Progress on Resume
-**Current Issue**: When resuming from last watched episode, no validation that the episode still exists.

-**Improvement**:
-- Validate episode path exists and is readable before using for resume
-- Fall back to start of playlist if resume point is invalid
-- Log when resume point is invalid

-**Impact**: Prevents errors when files are deleted/moved

 ### 4. HLS Segment Cleanup
 **Current Issue**: Old HLS segments can accumulate if stream crashes, consuming disk space.